 In the year’s immediately following, Folk Alley’s service and audience blossomed:

 The FolkAlley.com website grew into a robust folk music portal for visitors to not only listen to the music streams, but to explore today’s vibrant folk and roots music scene.
 Whether via blogs posts, album reviews, folk news, ‘Live from Folk Alley’ concert recordings and live broadcasts, exclusive in-studio Sessions with guest artists, or the Open Mic feature for undiscovered artists, there was something for everyone;

 Folk Alley also launched its groundbreaking Members-only Fund Drive Free stream, which allows supporting members who donate at the $60 or above annually to completely bypass the periodic fund drives in the main Folk Alley music stream; and

 In 2007, Folk Alley teamed up with NPR Music to be one of the 13 founding partner stations contributing content to the new “super site,” and joined them for many live broadcasts from the Newport Folk Festival and Americana Music Association’s Honors & Awards show.

-Fast forward to 2018.
-Now in its 15th year – although the staff has changed a bit over the years - Folk Alley continues to distinguish itself among online music services as a respected leader for folk, roots, and Americana content.
+Fast forward to today.
+Although the staff has changed a bit over the years - Folk Alley continues to distinguish itself among online music services as a respected leader for folk, roots, and Americana content.
 Whether it’s though the 24-7 hosted music stream; specialty side streams; a vibrant website and mobile app; a weekly syndicated radio show, heard in 50 markets across the US; or the robust Folk Alley Sessions podcast and video series, there’s something for everyone who wants to discover and enjoy contemporary folk, roots, and Americana music for the 21st century.